synduce/Synduce/README_EVALUATION.md

 # Getting Started

+## Packaging the artifact

 The software artifact is packaged as an Open Virtual Appliance (.ova) file [https://en.wikipedia.org/wiki/Open_Virtualization_Format] with Xubuntu 21.04.
 The virtual machine has been set up to use 4 cores and 8gb of RAM.
-We recommend that the reviewers use a machine with a least 4 cpu cores.
+We recommend that the reviewers use a machine with **at least 4 CPU cores**.

 The credentials are:
 > username: pldi22-reviewer
 >
 > password: pldi22ae

-The synthesis tool can be found in the virtual appliance `/home/pldi22-reviewer/Synduce`.
+The synthesis tool can be found in the virtual appliance in `/home/pldi22-reviewer/Synduce`.
 All the commands given in this README are meant to be run from that directory.
 Note that the tool is named Sebis in the paper for anonymity reasons, and the artifact builds upon and extends the tool Synduce.
 In this artifact, we use the name Synduce for the tool.